The <commentGenerator> Element

 false This is the default value

-When the property is false or unspecified, all generated comments will not include table and column remarks from db table when the element was generated.
+When the property is false or unspecified, all generated comments and annotations will include the timestamp when the element was generated.

 false This is the default value